 Twelve hours and a whopping 86 miles later I was in position when the dawn cracked open and that certain something happens: the sun's first long wavelengths of red penetrate the atmosphere and commingle with the short scattered wavelengths of the deep blue morning sky.
 When that magic light infuses its subject with rosy color it is known as alpenglow.
 Or, as my grandpa used to say, "Sky Blue Pink."

-Mt.
-McKinley (aka Denali), the tallest mountain in North America at 20,320 feet, is seen here reflecting this first glorious wave of light off of Reflection Pond at 5:30 am.
+Denali, the tallest mountain in North America, is seen here reflecting this first glorious wave of light off of Reflection Pond at 5:30 am.
 This is a special time and place when deep breathing exercises come very naturally.